stefanistrate/pidgin-embeddedvideo/README.md

 ## How to install

-First, download the appropriate version from the [downloads](/downloads) folder.
-Then, follow the steps from the [Installation Guide](/InstallationGuide.md).
+Download the latest release and follow the steps from the [Installation Guide](/InstallationGuide.md).

 ## Feedback